carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190128.md

 8. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
 Submitted extra Classy ticket about columns in report UI.
 9. Giving summary for Professional Advisory Board for CEO

 */// Additional SF issues addressed: ///*
 10. Communicated with TEK for more information about field inconsistencies and how it was built
-11. Investigated new data issue with addresses of 2600 Client records missing City, State values
+11. Discovered data issue with addresses of 2600 Client records missing City, State values
 12. Cleanup and record creation for PAB members
 13. Generated reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.